Big Red's Carbon Footprint -

 Building greener buildings.

 WKU has committed to building to (Leadership in Energy and Environmental Design) LEED standards for all new buildings and renovations.
 The first LEED building, Gary Ransdell Hall, earned LEED Gold certification in fall 2011.
-The new Music Recital Hall is next.
+Other LEED certified buildings include the Music Hall and the Honors College and International Center building.

 Reducing solid waste.